Cdmpc/CPSC-525-Final-Project/README.md

 ./exploit 127.0.0.1 7000
 ```

-You will see the ./Secrets/userN.txt files have been replaced with this message:
+On the server you will see the secret files have been replaced with this message:

 ```
 YOU HAVE BEEN HACKED